Clutter-clearing ideas for stylish shelf art

 Award-winning journalist, colour blogger and shelfie fanatic Martha Roberts shows you how to source, sort and arrange your belongings into stylish shelfies for home and workspace.

-Martha Roberts is an award-winning journalist who writes for YOU magazine, the Daily Mail, the Guardian, Glamour and Sunday Express.
-She has been a columnist at Psychologies magazine for four years where she has written about evidence-based ways of achieving happiness.
-Her blog thecolourfile.com was shortlist for the Amara Interior Blog Awards 2017 in the Best Colour Inspiration Category (sponsored by Farrow & Ball).
+Martha Roberts is an award-winning journalist who has written for YOU magazine, the Daily Mail, the Guardian, Glamour and Sunday Express.
+She is a columnist at Psychologies magazine where she has written about evidence-based ways of achieving happiness and now writes about colour and how it makes us think and act.
+Her blog thecolourfile.com was shortlisted for the Amara Interior Blog Awards 2017 in the Best Colour Inspiration Category (sponsored by Farrow & Ball).
 She takes on private commissions for bespoke shelf art.

 - Other details